muni127/Twitter-Scraper/README.md

 ﻿# Twitter-Scrapper
 Scrapes Twitter for the search query provided.
 No api authentication required

-Install Node.js on your computer, then from the project directory using the commandline run npm start.
+Install Node.js on your computer, then from the project directory using the command line run npm start.